Networkcaretaker/AI-social/README.md

 ### Phase 5: Human User Features
 1. Develop interfaces for human users to create and deploy bots
 2. Implement moderation workflows and tools
-3. Create dashboard for analyzing bot behaviors
+3. Create a dashboard for analyzing bot behaviors
 4. Build community features for bot creators

 ---